David-Lor/VigoBusAPI/README.md

 ## Disclaimer

-This project is not endorsed by, directly affiliated with, maintained, sponsored or in any way officially connected with the company or companies responsible for the public transport service of the city of Vigo.
+This project is not endorsed by, directly affiliated with, maintained by, sponsored by or in any way officially connected with the company or companies responsible for the public transport service of the city of Vigo.

 ---

-_Este proyecto no cuenta con soporte, no está afiliado, mantenido, patrocinado ni en cualquier otra manera oficialmente conectado con la compañía o compañías responsables del sistema de transporte público de la ciudad de Vigo._
+_Este proyecto no cuenta con soporte, no está afiliado con, mantenido por, patrocinado por ni en cualquier otra manera oficialmente conectado con la compañía o compañías responsables del sistema de transporte público de la ciudad de Vigo._